-Seven Scholarly Inquiry Track Options

-Clinical and Translational Research
+Seven Scholarly Inquiry Track Options Clinical and Translational Research

-The Clinical and Translational Research track is designed to use the precepts of the scientific method to develop critical thinking skills.
-Modern medicine is based upon a foundation of science.
-Physician scientists identify clinical practice needs that drive new research, and play a key role in producing and translating scientific discovery to the care of patients.
-Student research work involves hypothesis-driven research with an advisor, augmented by a program mentor, and a curriculum of core research topics.
+The Clinical and Translational Research track uses the principles of the scientific method to develop critical thinking skills.
+Modern medicine is based upon a foundation of evolving research science.
+Physician scientists identify clinical practice needs that drive new research and play a key role in producing and translating scientific discovery to patient care.
+Student research work involves hypothesis-driven research with a project Principal Investigator (PI) advisor, augmented by a small group program mentor, and a didactic curriculum devoted to practical research skills.